 - The second is Microsoft Virtual Server (we use the latest evolution of that, which is Microsoft Hyper-V R2), which makes it possible for multiple instances of an operating system to run concurrently on the same server.
 This is how we can give each student his or her own Windows Server/SharePoint implementation to use.
 Microsoft Hyper-V is employed on our servers, not on your workstations.

 Through the use of these two technologies, all of the actual processing is done on our servers, not your workstations.
 You are simply sending your mouse clicks and keystrokes to our server, which passes back the screen images to your workstation.
 So very little “horsepower” is necessary.
 Here is the bare minimum we expect in terms of the specifications of your student workstations:

-- They need to be running Windows 7, Windows Vista with Service Pack 1 (SP1), or Windows XP with Service Pack 3 (SP3).
+- They need to be running Windows 7 or 8, Windows Vista with Service Pack 1 (SP1), or Windows XP with Service Pack 3 (SP3).